vch9/ppx_deriving_qcheck/README.md

 ```

 This attribute has 2 advantages:
-* Use your own arbitrary for a specific type
+* Use your own arbitrary for a specific type (see above)
 * Arbitrary is not available for a type
   ```ocaml
   type my_foo =